Venu2791/Assignment7/README.md

-# Session 5 – Test Cases and code understanding
+# Session 7 – List comprehension
 ## time_it implementation using *args and **kwargs
 ### def time_it(fn, *args, repetitons= 1, **kwargs):
 The repetitons indicate the number of times the function has to be calculated.